ElmarJ/aliceheuff.com/src/index.md

       om erbij te zeggen dan bla bla bla
     img: /img/Painting9.jpeg
 ---
 Alice Heuff is an Amsterdam based teacher and artist.
 She works with oil painting and many other techniques.
-The main theme's in het paintings are: '50's, Jazz, Joy and Animals!
-AANPASSING ZICHTBAAR??
+The main theme's in het paintings are the fifties, Jazz,  Partys and Animals!

-Interested in one of the paintings or you want to know more?
+Interested in one of the paintings or maybe you want to know more or you have a special request?

 Contact me on aliceheuff@gmail.com or follow me [on instagram](https://www.instagram.com/alice_heuff/)!